dos-reis-francisco/LAGAI2/ReadMe.md

 ~~~
 the python code will store the trained weights in a directory actually called "decoder_weights".
 See the preprint for more explanations on how the DCNN is constituted.
-## 3. USE of trained NN Part
+## 3. DCNN USE Part
+### Preliminary remarks
-Note : the DCNN code is written in python, but the disembedding of 3D Matrix obtained requires call to Matlab engine from python.
-This import library must be installed before.
+1. the DCNN code is written in python, but the disembedding of 3D Matrix obtained requires call to Matlab engine from python.
+This Matlab engine import library must be installed before use.
+2. The directory "decoder_weights" must be filled before use of this part.
+One can use the furnished weights (from author previous trained NN) or follow part 1 and 2 described before.

 ### Summary
 * firstly edit the parameters in the beginning of **_LAGAI2_USECASE.py_** file, at least :
   * MechDesired : this is a numpy array containing the targets one want to experiment
   * filedatabase : name of the initial database
   * save_dir : name of the directory containing the weights of the trained NN
+* or you can used proposed datas
 * To avoid physically impossible material target (example Elastic modulus too high vs density), before call of decoder NN, the module of the targets are restricted to the hypervolume define by the initial database.
 * DCNN is called with restricted values of target to generate 3D Matrix containing the lattice.
 * each 3D Matrix generated is disembedded into a lattice.